 All exterior doors not routinely used for student or staff entrance will be secured so as to limit building access to the main entrance of each facility.
-During the 2022-23 school year, BCSE has restricted school access to students and school personnel during normal business hours.
-This procedure was enacted to protect students and staff by minimizing the exposure and risks associated with COVID-19.
+Since the 2020-21 school year, Bronx Excellence has restricted school access to students and school personnel only during normal business hours.
+This procedure was enacted to protect students and staff by minimizing the exposure and risks associated with COVID19